b5i/InfiniteScrollViews/README.md

 # InfiniteScrollViews

-InfiniteScrollViews groups some useful SwiftUI and UIKit components.
+InfiniteScrollViews groups some useful SwiftUI, UIKit and AppKit components.

 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fb5i%2FInfiniteScrollViews%2Fbadge%3Ftype%3Dplatforms)](https://swiftpackageindex.com/b5i/InfiniteScrollViews)
 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2Fb5i%2FInfiniteScrollViews%2Fbadge%3Ftype%3Dswift-versions)](https://swiftpackageindex.com/b5i/InfiniteScrollViews)

 ## A recursive logic
 As we can't really generate an infinity of views and put them in a ScrollView, we need to use **a recursive logic**.
-The way UIInfiniteScrollView and UIPagedInfiniteScrollView can display an "infinite" amount of content works thanks to this logic:
+The way InfiniteScrollView and PagedInfiniteScrollView can display an "infinite" amount of content works thanks to this logic:
-1. You have a generic type **ChangeIndex**, it is a piece of data that the component will give you in exchange of a View/UIViewController.
+1. You have a generic type **ChangeIndex**, it is a piece of data that the component will give you in exchange of a View/UIViewController/NSViewController.
 2. When you initialize the component, it takes an argument of type **ChangeIndex** to draw its first view.
 3. When the user will scroll up/down or left/right the component will give you a **ChangeIndex** but to get its "next" or "previous" value, it will use the increase and decrease actions that are provided during initialization.
-It will be used to draw the "next" or "previous" View/UIViewController with the logic in 1.
+It will be used to draw the "next" or "previous" View/UIViewController/NSViewController with the logic in 1.
 And it goes on and on indefinitely... with one exception: if you return nil when step 3. happens, it will just end the scroll and act like there's nothing more to display.
 Let's see an example:
 You want to draw an "infinite" calendar component like the one in the base Calendar app on iOS.
-All of this in SwiftUI (but it also work on UIKit!)
+All of this in SwiftUI (but it also work on UIKit and on AppKit!)

 ### Example
 1. First let's see how we initialize the view: